puppetmaster-/darkhours/README.md

 TopDown Prototyp Shooter (with endless rooms)

-"It's unfortunately only a prototype.
-Gameplay elements (enemys, objectives and collectibles) will be added later."
+"It is unfortunately only a prototype without gameplay element."

 ## CONTROLS
 [W A S D] - movement